pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

         _component_: torchtune.training.FullModelHFCheckpointer

         # directory with the checkpoint files
-        # this should match the output_dir above
+        # this should match the folder you used when downloading the model
-        checkpoint_dir: <checkpoint_dir>
+        checkpoint_dir: /tmp/Llama-3.2-3B-Instruct

         # checkpoint files.
-For the llama2-7b-hf model we have
+For the Llama-3.2-3B-Instruct model we have
-        # 2 .bin files.
+        # 2 .safetensor files.
 The checkpointer takes care of sorting
         # by id and so the order here does not matter
         checkpoint_files: [
-            pytorch_model-00001-of-00002.bin,
-            pytorch_model-00002-of-00002.bin,
+            model-00001-of-00002.safetensors,
+            model-00002-of-00002.safetensors,
         ]

-        # if we're restarting a previous run, we need to specify
-        # the file with the checkpoint state.
-More on this in the
-        # next section
-        recipe_checkpoint: null

-        # dir for saving the output checkpoints.
-Usually set
+        # dir for saving the output checkpoints
-        # to be the same as checkpoint_dir
-        output_dir: <checkpoint_dir>
+        output_dir: <output_dir>

         # model_type which specifies how to convert the state_dict
         # into a format which torchtune understands
-        model_type: LLAMA2
+        model_type: LLAMA3_2

-    # set to True if restarting training
+    # set to True if restarting training.
+More on that later.
     resume_from_checkpoint: False

 .. note::